MELISSA BLOCK, Host:

 STEVE INSKEEP: Mr. President, welcome to the program.

-President BARACK OBAMA: Thank you so much.
+BARACK OBAMA: Thank you so much.

 MICHELE NORRIS: We're so glad to join us, or we could join you in this case.